COVID-19: Going to court

 Going to court

-Ontario and its justice partners are taking the necessary health and safety precautions to protect people entering the courthouse, including:
+Ontario and its justice partners continue to take the necessary health and safety precautions – in line with evolving public health advice – to protect people entering the courthouse, including:

 - judicial officers